 Problem Statement

-Due to advances in the Information and Communication Technology, the configuration and management of the network components becomes highly complex and time-consuming.
+Due to advances in the Information and Communication Technology, the configuration and management of the network components become highly complex and time-consuming.
 A fundamental characteristic of SDN is the logically centralized, but physically distributed controller component.
 SDN offers to batch-configure automatically multiple components in one step, while the traditional way would mean to log into each device.
 Many operators struggle with the migration from IPv4 to IPv6, SDN with its centralized control and the possibility to reduce human error due to increased poses an opportunity to help make this migration easier.
 The controller maintains a global network view of the underlying forwarding infrastructure and programs the forwarding entries based on the policies defined by network services running on top of it.
 The traditional networking approach has very limited facilities to explore these aspects of networking and the goal would be to study these futuristic characteristics of networking.

 Thesis Structure